syncfusion-content/asp.netwebforms-docs/aspnet/PivotChart/Localization.md

 ## Localization and Globalization of Cube Info

-Content displayed within the OlapChart control are obtained from the OLAP Cube.
+Content displayed within the PivotChart control are obtained from the OLAP Cube.
 So following are the steps that needs to be done to get the localized and globalized Cube content.

 * To get the localized string based on different cultures, from OLAP Cube, we need to set **"Locale Identifier"** in the connection string to a specific culture.
 * To bind the globalized content in PivotGrid control, we need to set **"Culture"** and **"OverrideDefaultFormatStrings"** properties in OlapDataManager class to a specific culture.